What is consumer equilibrium?

 To understand what is consumer equilibrium, “It refers to a situation when a consumer spends his given income on different commodities in such a way that he gets maximum satisfaction and feels no urge (don’t like to increase or decrease) to change.
 It tells the number of units of a commodity a consumer should consume to maximise his satisfaction.”

-Consumer Equilibrium in case of Single Commodity
+Consumer Equilibrium in the Case of Single Commodity

 The customer follows the condition of equilibrium which is mentioned below when he chooses to consume only a single commodity: